- Windows File Systems

 - Windows System state

 Microsoft is developing Windows as a server operating system that is capable of hosting the most demanding of applications and one of the issues it faced was NTFS.
 The NTFS file system is the principle Windows operating system but it has a couple of serious limitations.
-It cannot easily handle the multi-terabyte drives that were now in common use, and when the file system breaks, it needs a lengthy disk check operation to fix it.
+It cannot easily handle the multi-terabyte drives that are now in common use, and when the file system breaks, it needs a lengthy disk check operation to fix it.
 Most companies cannot afford to have business critical applications down for an extended period while disk issues are being fixed.

 The NTFS features that are supported include; Access Control Lists, BitLocker encryption, change notifications, file IDs, USN Journals, junction points, symbolic links, mount points, reparse points, volume snapshots and oplocks.